 The terminaling services agreements we have with our existing customers provide us with stable cash flows.
-Based on our terminaling services agreements in effect at January 1, 2011, we have contractual commitments from our customers that are expected to generate a substantial majority of our actual revenue for the year ending December 31, 2011.
-Of this firm commitment revenue, approximately 65% was generated under terminaling services agreements with remaining terms of greater than three years at December 31, 2010.
+Based on our terminaling services agreements in effect at January 1, 2012, we have contractual commitments from our customers that are expected to generate a substantial majority of our actual revenue for the year ending December 31, 2012.
+Of this firmly committed revenue, approximately 45% was generated under terminaling services agreements with remaining terms of at least three years or more at December 31, 2011.
 We expect that our actual revenue for the year will be higher than our contractual commitments because certain of our terminaling services agreements with customers do not contain minimum revenue commitments and because our customers often use other services we provide that are in addition to the services covered by the minimum revenue commitments.
 We believe that the fee-based nature of our business, our minimum revenue commitments from our customers, the long-term nature of our contracts with many of our customers and our lack of material direct exposure to changes in commodity prices (except for the value of refined product gains and losses arising from terminaling services agreements with certain customers) will provide us with stable cash flows.